-At KS3 the school offers a broad and balanced curriculum, with students studying Maths, English, Science, French, Spanish, Geography, History, PE, Music, Design & Technology, Art, Computer Science, Drama, RE and PSHE/Citizenship.
+At KS3, the school offers a broad and balanced curriculum, with students studying Maths, English, Science, French, Spanish, Geography, History, PE, Music, Design & Technology, Art, Computing, Dance (in Years 8 & 9), Drama, Food, RE and PSHCE.

-Students undertake the GCSE options process in the spring term of Year 9, where they are guided onto appropriate courses.
-Ability setting continues in mathematics and science.
-Some students have additional hours of Mathematics and English in order for them to maximise their potential in these crucial subjects.
+Students undertake the GCSE options process in the Spring term of Year 9, where they are guided onto appropriate courses.

 Beyond the classroom

-We believe that all students should have a variety of creative experiences outside of the normal curriculum whether that creativity is through arts or the sciences.
+We believe that all students should have a variety of creative experiences outside the normal curriculum, whether that creativity is through Arts or the Sciences.
 In order to meet this aim we have: